 Brokerage accounts are offered by variety of both longtime and newer financial institutions, including Charles Schwab, E-Trade and Ally.

 Before opening a brokerage account, compare costs, including any regular fees and the commissions you'll pay on stock trades.
 Explore the minimum deposits needed to get started, and review each broker's tools (like calculators) and stock research resources.

-Stock-trading apps, such as Robinhood and Stash, charge low or no commissions or fees, and the account minimums are minimal.
+Stock-trading apps, such as Robinhood and Stash, charge low or no trading commissions1, and the account minimums are minimal.
 You can start investing with Stash for as little as $5.

 It's easy to link the apps to your bank account.
 Maybe too easy.
 You need to do your homework and understand what you're doing — and be willing to lose your money if your stocks crash.

 Another option for buying individual stocks is through the companies themselves, if they have direct stock purchase plans.
 The costs tend to be lower than trading through a broker.
 Companies offering these plans include The Home Depot and Walt Disney.